-(2) When, based upon testimony or sworn affidavits, the court finds that a petition for a name change of an individual subject to the supervision of the Department of Correction is motivated by a sincerely held religious belief, the court may grant such petition.
+(2) When, based upon testimony or sworn affidavits, the Court finds that a petition for a name change of an individual subject to the supervision of the Department of Correction is motivated by a sincerely held religious belief or gender identity, the Court may grant such petition.
 In any case in which an individual subject to the supervision of the Department of Correction petitions the Court of Common Pleas for a change of name, the Court shall provide notice and opportunity to oppose the name change to the Department of Correction and shall permit it to submit any appropriate documentation in support of its opposition.

 (3) If an individual is granted a name change pursuant to paragraph (c)(2) of this section, he or she must provide all names previously held or adopted, as well as his or her legal name when signing any legal document or providing information to a law-enforcement officer.

 (4) The granting of any name changes pursuant to this subsection shall not restrict the Department of Correction from maintaining institutional files or otherwise referring to individuals by the names under which they became subject to the Department's supervision.

 27 Del.
 Laws, c.
 264, § 1; Code 1915, § 4657; Code 1935, § 5115; 10 Del.
 C. 1953, § 5901; 59 Del.
 Laws, c.
 512, § 1; 67 Del.
 Laws, c.
 103, § 1; 70 Del.
 Laws, c.
 186, § 1; 70 Del.
 Laws, c.
 479, § 1; 80 Del.
 Laws, c.
 52, § 1.;